 My second major platform item is to fight to resolve our easily solvable problems (easily solvable because we already know what the solutions are):

 - Providing the U.S. with the same great, inexpensive universal coverage healthcare system that Canada and the European countries already have.
 Based on studies, such as that done by the Commonwealth Fund, these countries all have much better systems than we do and pay about half of what we do for healthcare.
 Their average cost for healthcare per person is about $4,000 to $4,500 per year (2013 data) and ours is about $8,500 per year.
 This is because their systems are so much more efficient than ours.
 They are all also universal coverage systems; we are one of the only industrialized countries in the world that does not have universal healthcare coverage.
-It should be noted that the healthcare systems in the countries studied are all run differently, with some being a combination of public-private systems and some being government run or single-payer systems, as is the case in Canada.
+It should be noted that the healthcare systems in the countries studied are all run differently, with some being a combination of public-private systems and some being single-insurance or single-payer systems, as is the case in Canada.
 Overall, 60% of Americans now feel that the government has the responsibility to ensure health coverage for all.
 Unfortunately, there is a lot of false information being spread around by people who don’t want the change the status quo when it comes to healthcare.
-We need to do and will do a better job of marketing the real facts about healthcare systems to the American people, especially those who are still not on-board, to finally get our healthcare situation fixed and allow the U.S. join the rest of the developed world.
+I will do a better job of marketing the real facts about healthcare systems to the American people, especially those who are still not on-board, to finally get our healthcare situation fixed and allow the U.S. join the rest of the developed world.

 - Paying off our national debt just like we did after World War II.
 Over the years, the Republicans have excessively cut the taxes on the wealthy to the point where we now have a huge debt to pay off.
 It is interesting to follow the changes in the tax rate for the wealthiest Americans over the last 100 years.
 The top tax bracket was 25% before the Great Depression.
 Due to the Depression and World War II, the U.S. ran up a huge debt.
 By comparison, our debt is now at about 105% of GDP, almost as large as it was after World War II when it was at 119% of GDP.
 To pay off this debt, the highest marginal income tax rate was raised in stages up to 94% immediately after WW II and then varied around an average of about 90% between 1946 and about 1964.
 At that point, it was reduced in stages to the point where President Reagan reduced it to a low point of about 28% in 1988.
 This was when the debt, which had been reduced from 119% of GDP after WW II to 31% of GDP in 1981, started to increase.
 President Clinton increased the tax rate back up to 40% in the 1990’s, and we had a balanced budget for a short time during his presidency.
 In 2002, the second President Bush reduced the tax rate to 35%.
 It increased back up to 40% in 2013.
 The debt relative to GDP has been growing since 1981.
 We need to follow the example that our government set seventy years ago to start reducing the debt again.
 Unlike trickle-down economics, which does not work as has been proven again recently in Kansas, raising the tax rate on the wealthiest has been shown to have no negative impact on the economy.